django-cms/django-filer/docs/validation.rst

 The ``owner`` argument is the ``User`` object of the user uploading the file.
 You can use it to distinguish validation for certain user groups if needed.

-If you distinguish validation by the mime type, remember to register the validator function for all relevant mime types.
+If you distinguish validation by the MIME type, remember to register the validator function for all relevant MIME types.

 .. _check_virus: